 Completed application forms, (available from the Faculty of Law Office), including a passport size photograph, a self-addressed postcard, and evidence of competence in written and spoken English (applicants from non-English speaking countries only), should be sent to:

+Ms Liesanne Dean

-Postgraduate Law Office, Faculty of Law Roebuck Castle, UCD, Belfield, Dublin 4 by 15 November preceding proposed entry.
+Postgraduate Law Office, Faculty of Law

+Roebuck Castle, UCD,

+Belfield, Dublin 4

+or email: liesanne.dean@ucd.ie

+by 15th November preceding proposed entry.
 The programme commences in January.

 Diploma in Employment Law (DipEmpLaw)